DavidJVitale/davidjvitale.com/_posts/japan-2019/2019-07-01-nara-osaka-hakone.md

 {% include travel-img.html src="/assets/personal/japan-2019/deer-3.jpg" %}

 We also went to 東大寺 (Tōdai-ji), an ancient (8th century!)
 Buddhist temple in Nara.
 The bronze Buddha was humongous, it was crazy to think something that large could have been constructed that long ago.
+Here is a picture of me for scale.

 {% include travel-img.html src="/assets/personal/japan-2019/temple-5.jpg" %}

 ## Osaka